chnaveen138/custom-rate-limiters/README.md

 ### About middleware type rate limiters

 Options for middleware type rate limiter:
 1. duration - Number of seconds for which requests info should be remembered.
 2. points - Maximum number of points that can be consumed over the duration window.
 3. amount - Number of points to be consumed for each request.
 4. keyGenerator - Function that generates unique identifer against which limit will be applied.
 5. handler - Function to handle the rejection.
 6. limiterPrefix - Which prefix should be used for the redis keys created by this limiter.
-7. algorithm - Type of algorithm to be used for the rate limiter
+7. algorithm - Type of algorithm to be used for the rate limiter.
+Values can be - **"fixed-window"**, **"sliding-window"**, **"sliding-window-counter"**
-8. If algorithm is sliding-window-counter: window time is broken into small time intervals(buckets).
-Logs are maintained for each bucket. windowLogInterval = bucket size.
+8. windowLogInterval - bucket size (Only applicable for sliding-window-counter algorithm) window time is broken into small time intervals(buckets).
+Logs are maintained for each bucket.
+    If not provided, it will calculate suitable bucket size for the time window duration defined and use it as windowLogInterval.
     Refer sliding window counter algorithm for more details.

 <br />